1892 United States presidential election

 Presidential elections were held in the United States on November 8, 1892.
 In the fourth rematch in American history, the Democratic nominee, former president Grover Cleveland, defeated the incumbent Republican President Benjamin Harrison.
-Cleveland's victory made him the first president in American history to be elected to a nonconsecutive second term.
-(Note: This did not occur again until Donald Trump won in 2024.)
+Cleveland's victory made him the first U.S. president elected to nonconsecutive terms (Note: The only other is Donald Trump in 2024.) and win a rematch of a U.S. presidential election after losing.
 It was the first U.S. presidential election featuring multiple current or former presidents as candidates.
 (Note: The only other was 1912, with former president Theodore Roosevelt and then-incumbent William Howard Taft.)

 Though some Republicans opposed Harrison's renomination, he defeated James G. Blaine and William McKinley on the first presidential ballot of the 1892 Republican National Convention.
 Cleveland defeated challenges by David B. Hill and Horace Boies on the first presidential ballot of the 1892 Democratic National Convention, becoming the fourth presidential candidate to be nominated for president in three elections, after Thomas Jefferson, Henry Clay, and Andrew Jackson.
 Groups from The Grange and the Knights of Labor joined to form a new party called the Populist Party.
 It had a ticket led by former congressman James B. Weaver of Iowa.

 The campaign centered mainly on economic issues, especially the protectionist 1890 McKinley Tariff.
 Cleveland ran on a platform of lowering the tariff and opposed the Republicans' 1890 voting rights proposal.
 He was also a proponent of the gold standard, while the Republicans and Populists both supported bimetallism.

 Cleveland swept the Solid South and won several important swing states, taking a majority of the electoral vote and a plurality of the popular vote.
 Weaver won 8.6% of the popular vote and carried several Western states, while John Bidwell of the Prohibition Party won 2.2% of the popular vote.
-The 1892 election was third in a streak of four presidential elections (from 1884 to 1896) that saw the incumbent party defeated.
-Another such streak of four occurred from 1840 to 1852.
+The 1892 election was third in a streak of four presidential elections (from 1884 to 1896) that saw the incumbent party defeated; the only other such streak occurred from 1840 to 1852.